Experience Makes All The Difference

 7. Get Job Training or Update Your Education Before Filing

-If you have played the very important role as a stay-at- home parent, supported by your spouse, consider freshening up your resume and education before settling a divorce.
+If you have played the very important role of a stay-at-home parent, supported by your spouse, consider freshening up your resume and education before settling a divorce.
 In many cases, if minor children are in the picture and you are not retired or disabled, the court will expect you to work and not depend entirely on spousal support.
 If accessible, furthering your education and gaining work experience prior to divorce can be beneficial in the long run.

 8. Familiarize Yourself With Your Finances Before You Split